noah-dev/acm_talk1/README.md

 ![Random (Pseudo-Random) Integar](https://github.com/noah-dev/acm_talk1/blob/master/images/idle_randint.gif)

 As shown above, each time the randint function runs, it provides a different number.
 The two parameters, in the parenthesis, determine the range of numbers it will return.
 It is able to randomly pick one of these numbers: 1,2,3,4,5, or 6.
+Python's random module, like others, uses a seed to generate the number.
+By default, it will use the seeds from current time or from an operating system specific randomness source if available.
+(A seed can also be manually set).

 **A word of caution:** Generating "true" random numbers is a very complicated topic.
 With the random module, and other random number generators, it generates pseudo-random numbers.
 These are numbers that appear to be random, but can be predicted.
-For an application like this, pseudo-random is good enough.
+In fact, if you set seed manually, you would get the same sequence of numbers every time.
 For the sake of readability, I will use the word "random" in place of pseudo-random.

-(To the person who asked about seed issues: Great question, but in retrospect I think I jumped the gun; I am not quite sure which specific issue you are referring to, so please take a look at the official Python docs & source code for more info: [For 3](https://docs.python.org/3/library/random.html) [For 2](https://docs.python.org/2/library/random.html))
+>To the person who asked about seed issues: Great question, but in retrospect I think I jumped the gun; I am not quite sure which specific issue you are referring to, so please take a look at the official Python docs & source code for more info: [For 3](https://docs.python.org/3/library/random.html) [For 2](https://docs.python.org/2/library/random.html)

 Using the random number, we will provide an answer based on that.
 We will also use the input() function to prompt the user to type in a question.
 Just like the Magic 8-ball, we won't actually use the response when determining the answer.